Hua-XC/LAReViT/README.md

 # Local-Aware Residual Attention Vision Transformer (LAReViT)
-Pytorch code for paper "**Local-Aware Transformers with Attention Residual Connections for Visible-Infrared Person Re-Identification**
+Pytorch code for paper "**Local-Aware Transformers with Attention Residual Connections for Visible-Infrared Person Re-Identification**"

 ### 1. Results
 We adopt the Transformer as backbone respectively.